 What Are Herbs?

 Herbs are the aromatic leaves, flowers, or stems of plants used to add flavor, fragrance, and sometimes medicinal properties to food.
-Unlike spices, which often come from seeds, bark, roots, or other plant parts, herbs are typically derived from the green parts of the plant.
+Unlike spices, which come from seeds, bark, roots, or other plant parts, herbs are typically derived from the green parts of the plant.
 They can be fresh or dried, and each type brings its own distinct taste and aroma.
+According to the USDA, herbs are safe for culinary use when properly identified and sourced.

 Types of Herbs